-The early start to the day turned out to be a blessing in disguise.
-I took advantage of the hour, and walked up the beach to the Mayan ruins of Tulum.
+The early start of the day turned out to be a blessing in disguise.
+I took advantage of the hour and walked up the beach to the Mayan ruins of Tulum.

 The sand was as soft and fine as talcum powder, and there was barely a person to be seen.